Contents

 To create an RTMP session and channel:

-- Log in to Goldcast Studio with your credentials.
+- Log in to Goldcast Studio and use the Events tab to open your preferred event.

-- Click Program on the menu on the left and click the Agenda section.
-This will open up your event Agenda.
+- Click Program → Agenda on the left menu to open your event Agenda.

 - Select RTMP session type

-- Enter a session title, start time, and end time (note that the session time must fall during the event’s start and end time).
+- Enter a session title, start time, and end time (Heads up: The session time must fall during the event’s start and end time).

 - Select an RTMP channel.
 If you’ve previously created channels for this event, you can select one from the dropdown.
 If you have no channels, you can add one by entering the channel name and clicking Save to the right.
 Once the channel is successfully saved, you can continue editing your session.